I2SL/I2SL-Website/index.md

 %}

 {% capture text %}
-The algorithms our lab has developed are available for anyone to try.
+The algorithms our lab has developed are publicly available.
 Check out our project repositories and datasets.

 {%